Sweet, gooey, rich, and chewy – these White Chocolate Walnut Blondies taste divine!

 Applebee’s used to offer a wonderful White Chocolate Walnut Blondies on their dessert menu.
 I’m obsessed with desserts served hot with ice cream and wanted to recreate that restaurant dessert at home.

 Blondies are similar in texture to brownies but don’t contain cocoa.
 They have a dense, moist texture like a brownie not a light, fluffy texture like a cake.
-Additionally, my White Chocolate Walnut Blondies recipe is easy to make and can be mixed easily by hand if you don’t want to bother with getting your big stand mixer out.
+Additionally, this recipe is easy to make and you can easily mix it by hand.
 I did use a mixer, my mixer is always on the counter ready and waiting.
-I probably use my mixer more than other people use a toaster oven.

-I digress.
-I filled these White Chocolate Walnut Blondies with white chocolate chunks, walnuts, and coconut.
+I filled these blondies with white chocolate chunks, walnuts, and coconut.
 You can add white chocolate chips if you prefer, but I like chopping a bar into large chunks.
 A big scoop of good quality vanilla cream, as well as my Easy Pecan Praline Sauce, completes this wonderful dessert.
 This blonde recipe would also be excellent with a peanut butter frosting.

 White Chocolate Walnut Blondies